Chair and Cabinet Members 2019/2020

 Digital Engagement Director

-Responsible for managing new platforms to reach out to the young people in Medway and ensure they are included in our organisation.
-Administrates the Discord server and other platforms.
+This member is responsible for managing new platforms to reach out to the young people in Medway and ensure they are included in our organisation.
+This role administrates the Discord server and other platforms.

 Health Engagement Lead

-This person is responsible for our work with Medway NHS Foundation Trust NELFT, Healthwatch, community health groups and any other groups associated with health.
-Spokesperson for young people health issues, consultation and focus groups.
+This member is responsible for all issues in relation to health, and young people who are affected by this.
+This role is responsible for our work with Medway NHS Foundation Trust NELFT, Healthwatch, community health groups and any other groups associated with health.
+They are a spokesperson for young people health issues, consultation and focus groups, and they run their own campaign tackling a health issue for young people in the community.

 We are a forum for young people – run by young people – we are totally independent but supported by Medway Council.
 MYC has two main roles in addressing issues raised by young people and acting as a consultative group for decision-makers.